 Greenhouse:

 Residential: A structure or facility located on private residential property that is designed and used for the cultivation and growth of plants, flowers, or crops for personal use, household consumption, or recreational gardening.
 Residential greenhouses are not operated for commercial purposes or profit and are generally smaller in scale, intended solely for non-commercial, private enjoyment and use.
+(See Accessory Structure.)

 Commercial: A structure or facility designed and operated for the purpose of cultivating, growing, and producing plants, flowers, crops, or related agricultural products for sale or other commercial distribution.
 Such facilities utilize controlled environmental conditions, including but not limited to temperature, humidity, light and irrigation, to promote growth on a business or profit-oriented scale.